oliburr10/Intention_based_speech_enhancment_using_NLP/README.md

    paired smartphone.
 4. **The interface is typed text.** A real deployment needs automatic speech recognition in front of the classifier.
-5. **Mono processing.** Both microphone channels carry identical content and are averaged; a production system would keep them separate for binaural processing.

 None of these require rethinking the core architecture.